TrevorCow/discord_photo_bot/README.md

 In order for this bot to correctly build websites, it need the server to be set up similar to my photography class.

-Note that the names do not matter, and the command can be run from any of `assignment-1, person-1, person-2, or person-3` but I recommend running it from the main assignemt channel.
+Note that the names do not matter, and the command can be run from any of `assignment-1, person-1, person-2, or person-3` but I recommend running it from the main assignment channel.

 ![Example Discord Setup](example_setup.png)